MP Estate Planning UK

 When must a trust be registered and how soon after creation?

-What details must be kept updated on the register?
+What details must be kept updated on the TRS register?

-Trustees must update changes to trustee details, beneficiaries, settlors, trust assets and contact information within 90 days of a change.
-Accurate records help avoid penalties and ensure correct reporting.
+Trustees must update changes to trustee details, beneficiary information, settlor details, trust assets and contact information within 90 days of any change.
+The TRS register is not publicly accessible (unlike Companies House), but HMRC uses it to cross-reference trust returns.
+Accurate records help avoid penalties and ensure consistent, correct reporting.

-What income should trustees include when working out liabilities?
+What income should trustees include when working out tax liabilities?

-Common trust income includes rental receipts, bank and savings interest, and dividends.
-Trustees must total all receipts during the tax year and separate them by type for correct tax treatment.
+Common trust income includes rental receipts from any let properties, bank and building society interest (including reinvested interest), and dividends from shares and investment funds.
+Trustees must total all receipts during the tax year (6 April to 5 April) and separate them by type — non-dividend income and dividend income — because different tax rates apply to each category.

 How should trustees track capital disposals for gains calculations?